Autumn is a great time of year to be planting citrus fruit.

 This is where the tree switches between a year of no fruit or low fruit numbers and a year of heavy fruit production.

 To be grown successfully, most citrus trees are grafted onto a rootstock.
 This plays a major part in determining the ultimate height the variety will grow, as well as having an effect on the hardiness of the tree.

-There are two main rootstocks used in New Zealand - "trifoliata" and "flying dragon".
-Trifoliata is the most widely used.
-It is vigorous, allowing the tree to grow to 4 or 5 metres in 15 years.
+There are two main rootstocks used in New Zealand - 'trifoliata' and 'flying dragon'.
+Trifoliata is the most widely used - it is vigorous, allowing the tree to grow to four or five metres in 15 years.
 It is also tolerant of heavy and wetter soils and creates increased frost hardiness.

 When grown in pots the trees tend to dwarf themselves to the size of the pots and can be successfully maintained at 1-2m and produce well for many years.

 'Meyer Lemons' and also 'Bearss (Tahitian) Limes' and 'Finger Limes' can be successfully grown on their own roots.

 These plants are particularly suited to pots and small gardens as the plant vigour is less than that of a grafted tree of the same type.